Weights to Code: Extracting Interpretable Algorithms from the Discrete Transformer: Robustness of the Discrete Transformer

 To evaluate the robustness of our framework under architectural variations, we investigate the impact of hyperparameters—specifically the number of layers, attention heads per layer, and sub-MLPs per layer—on both the convergence quality, measured by the MSE loss, and the complexity, quantified by the line count of the extracted program.
 We conduct experiments on the \texttt{sum\_last2}, \texttt{parity\_last2}, and \texttt{spring} tasks, varying the number of layers in $\{1, 2, 3, 4\}$, attention heads per layer in $\{0, 1, 2, 4, 8\}$, and sub-MLPs per layer in $\{0, 1, 2, 4, 8\}$.

 Our results exhibit a clear threshold effect in expressive capacity.
-Once the architecture satisfies the minimal functional requirements of the target task (e.g., \texttt{sum\_last2} requires at least one attention head to retrieve the token $x_{t-1}$), the Discrete Transformer reliably converges to a near-zero MSE loss (see Figure~\ref{fig:robustness_3d}).
-Furthermore, we find that over-parameterization substantially alters the dynamics of the discrete search.
-Specifically, excessive capacity tends to inflate the length of the extracted programs due to structural redundancy: multiple modules may learn functionally equivalent behaviors (e.g., several attention heads learning the same retrieval pattern for $x_{t-1}$).
-The presence of redundant modules expands the search space and introduces noise during the exploration phase.
-Although this complicates optimization and may impair stability, we find that the issue can be effectively mitigated by adopting a slower temperature annealing schedule, which allows sufficient time for redundant components to resolve competition and converge to a valid discrete solution.
-Overall, these findings highlight the robustness of the Discrete Transformer to architectural hyperparameter variations.
+Once the architecture satisfies the minimal functional requirements of the target task (e.g., \texttt{sum\_last2} requires at least one attention head to retrieve the token $x_{t-1}$), the Discrete Transformer reliably converges to a near-zero MSE loss (see Tables~\ref{tab:robustness_all_tasks_l12} and~\ref{tab:robustness_all_tasks_l34}).